chef-cft/chef-examples/examples/ChefPolicyfiles/ChefPolicyfileWorkflow.md

     ```
     cookbook 'nginx', github: 'sous-chefs/nginx', branch: 'master'
     ```
+1. Run `cookstyle` and fix any issues that you see.
 1. Next, run Test Kitchen, and then publish the Policy to your Chef Infra Server using:
     ```